 Chandini is a published poet.
 Her first compilation is titled ‘Manada Kannu’ and in the works are another anthology and her autobiography.

-Chetan Bhagat is the author of nine books.
-These include seven novels—Five Point Someone, One Night @ A Call Center, The 3 Mistakes of My Life, 2 States, Revolution 2020, Half Girlfriend and One Indian Girl, and two non-fiction titles—What Young India Wants and Making India Awesome.
-His books have remained bestsellers since their release.
-Four out his five novels have been already adapted into successful Bollywood films and the others are in the process of being adapted.
+Chetan Bhagat is the author of twelve blockbuster books.
+These include nine novels—Five Point Someone (2004), One Night @ the Call Center (2005), The 3 Mistakes of My Life (2008), 2 States (2009), Revolution 2020 (2011), Half Girlfriend (2014), One Indian Girl (2016), The Girl in Room 105 (2018), One Arranged Murder (2020) and three non-fiction titles— What Young India Wants (2012) Making India Awesome(2015) and India Positive (2019).
+Chetan’s books have remained bestsellers since their release.
+Five out of his eight novels have been already adapted into successful Bollywood films and the others are in process of being adapted as well.
 The New York Times called him the ‘the biggest selling English language novelist in India’s history’.
-Time magazine named him among the ‘100 most influential people in the world’ and Fast Company, USA, listed him as one of the world’s ‘100 most creative people in business’.
-He writes columns for leading English and Hindi newspapers, focusing on youth and national development issues.
+Time magazine named him amongst the ‘100 most influential people in the world’ and Fast Company, USA, listed him as one of the world’s ‘100 most creative people in business’.
+Chetan writes columns for leading English and Hindi newspapers, focusing on youth and national development issues.
 He is also a motivational speaker and screenplay writer.
-He quit his international investment banking career in 2009 to devote himself to writing and make change happen in the country.
-He lives in Mumbai.
+Chetan quit his international investment banking career in 2009 to devote his entire time to writing and make change happen in the country.
+He lives in Mumbai with his wife, Anusha, an ex-classmate from IIM-A, and his twin boys, Shyam and Ishaan.
+You can email him at firstname.lastname@example.org or fill in the Guestbook with your feedback.
+You can also follow him on twitter (@chetan_bhagat) or like his Facebook fanpage (https://www.facebook.com/chetanbhagat.fanpage) or on Instagram (https://www,instagram.com/chetanbhagat).

 Dr. Claus Heimes is the director of Goethe-Institut/Max Mueller Bhavan in Bangalore/India.